 They must also be comfortable sitting at a desk and working alone.
-There’s special software needed to control the playback of audio and video files.
-The use of a headset and foot pedal are optional, but used by most professional transcriptionists.
+There’s special transcription software needed to control the playback of audio and video files.
+The use of a headset and foot pedal are optional but used by most professional transcriptionists.

 General transcriptionists transcribe anything other than medical and legal.
 This might include bloggers, podcasters, interviewers, researchers, academicians, conferences, marketers…the list goes on and on.

 Actually, it’s been much longer than that.
 I started my at-home business going on 12 years ago now, but I first learned transcription in high school.
 I started my business by working as a subcontractor for larger transcription companies and, eventually, developed enough of my own clientele to start my own business.

-Did you face any challenges that aspiring transcriptionists should be aware of?
+Did you face any challenges while transcribing?

 I didn’t have a clear understanding of all of the new technology either, so I had to learn as I went, oftentimes spending way too long trying to figure things out.
 That’s actually how the Transcribe Anywhere courses developed.
 They evolved from the notes I gave to my new hires to help bring them up to speed.

-Please visit the website: www.transcribeanywhere.com
+Please visit my transcription website: Transcribe Anywhere